-Op amp selection for the AD9224 is highly dependent on a particular application.
+Op amp selection for the AD9225 is highly dependent on the particular application.
 In general, the performance requirements of any given application can be characterized by either time domain or frequency domain parameters.
-In either case, one should carefully select an op amp that preserves the performance of the A/D. This task becomes challenging when one considers the AD9224's high performance capabilities coupled with other extraneous system level requirements such as power consumption and cost.
+In either case, one should carefully select an op amp that preserves the performance of the ADC.
+This task becomes challenging when the AD9225's high performance capabilities are coupled with other extraneous system level requirements such as power consumption and cost.

 The ability to select the optimal op amp may be further complicated by either limited power supply availability and/or limited acceptable supplies for a desired op amp.
 Newer, high performance op amps typically have input and output range limitations in accordance with their lower supply voltages.
-As a result, some op amps will be more appropriate in systems where accoupling is allowable.
-When dc-coupling is required, op amps without headroom constraints such as rail-to-rail op amps or ones where larger supplies can be used should be considered.
-The following section describes some op amps currently available from Analog Devices.
-The system designer is always encouraged to contact the factory or local sales office to be updated on Analog Devices latest amplifier product offerings.
-Highlights of the areas where the op amps excel and where they may limit the performance of the AD9224 is also included.
+As a result, some op amps will be more appropriate in systems where ac coupling is allowable.
+When dc coupling is required, op amps without headroom constraints such as rail-to-rail op amps or the ones where larger supplies can be used should be considered.
+The following section describes some op amps currently available from Analog Devices, Inc. The system designer is always encouraged to contact the factory or local sales office to be updated on Analog Devices' latest amplifier product offerings.
+Highlights of the areas where the op amps excel and where they may limit the performance of the AD9225 is also included.

-When single-ended, dc coupling is needed.
-The use of the AD8056 in a differential configuration (Figure 23) is highly recommended.

-AD8055: $f{-3 dB} = 300 \text{ MHz}.$
+- AD8055: $f{-3 dB} = 300$ MHz.
 Low cost.
-Best used for driving single-ended ac coupled configuration.

-Limit: THD is compromised when output is not swinging about 0 V.
+Best used for driving single-ended accoupled configuration.
+Limit: THD is compromised when output is not swinging about 0 V. - AD8056: Dual Version of above amp.
+Perfect for single-ended to differential configuration (see Figure 12).

-swinging about 0 v.

-AD8056: Dual Version of above amp.

-Perfect for single-ended to differential configuration (see Figure 23).
 Harmonics cancel each other in differential drive, making this amplifier highly recommended for a single-ended input signal source.
-Handles input signals past the 20 MHz Nyquist frequency.

-AD9631: $f{-3 dB} = 250 \text{ MHz}.$

-Moderate cost.

-Good for single-ended drive applications when signal is anywhere between 0 V and 3 V.

-Limits: THD is compromised above 8 MHz.
+Handles input signals past the 20 MHz Nyquist frequency. - AD9631: $f{-3 dB} = 250 \text{ MHz.}$ Moderate cost.
+Good for single-ended drive applications when signal is anywhere between 0 V and 3 V. Limits: THD is compromised above 8 MHz.